Back

 With this feature, you can configure the app to disable usernames when reviewing the content analytics.
 Other settings let you choose whether to automatically track the views of all pages and blog entries or manually install macros on selected pages.

-Building a powerful Confluence knowledge base/Self-Service solution
+Building a powerful Confluence knowledge base/self-service solution